khanh101/fp/README.md

     - match the integer with a function of 2 parameters, let's say `sub`
     - make new `funcImpl` from `sub`, save evaluation of `y` into `funcImpl`

-- whenever `(myfunc z)` is evaluated, apply all partial arguments
+- whenever `(myfunc z)` is evaluated, apply all partial arguments.
-- however, one has to handle functions declared locally.
-So, high-order functions will make the implementation more complicated
+- if we assume that all functions are pure, we just need to hold a collection of all functions

 ## language specs